iSam98/ParisDiderotFiles/README.md

 # ParisDiderotFiles
-Contains the projects and assignments undertaken during my time at Paris Diderot
+Contains some of the projects and assignments undertaken during my time at Paris Diderot
+Branches contain some of the projects involved